Conditions For Successful Helium Detonations In Astrophysical Environments: Abstract

 \section{Abstract}

 Several models for type Ia-like supernovae events rely on the production of a self-sustained detonation powered by nuclear reactions.
 In the absence of hydrogen, the fuel that powers these detonations typically consists of either pure helium (He) or a mixture of carbon and oxygen (C/O).
-Studies that systematically determine the conditions required to initiate detonations in C/O material exist, but until now no analogous investigation of degenerate He matter has been conducted.
+Studies that systematically determine the conditions required to initiate detonations in C/O material exist, but until now no analogous investigation of He matter has been conducted.
 We perform one-dimensional reactive hydrodynamical simulations at a variety of initial density and temperature combinations and find critical length scales for the initiation of He detonations that range between 1 -- $10^{10}$ cm.
-These sizes are consistently smaller than the corresponding Chapman-Jouguet (CJ) length scales by a factor of $\Sim 100$, providing opportunities for thermonuclear explosions in a wider range of low mass white dwarfs (WDs) than previously thought possible.
+A simple estimate of the length scales over which the total consumption of fuel will occur for steady-state detonations is provided by the Chapman-Jouguet (CJ) formalism.
+Our initiation lengths are consistently smaller than the corresponding CJ length scales by a factor of $\Sim 100$, providing opportunities for thermonuclear explosions in a wider range of low-mass white dwarfs (WDs) than previously thought possible.
 We find that virialized WDs with as little mass as 0.24 $M_\odot$ can be detonated, and that even less massive WDs can be detonated if a sizable fraction of their mass is raised to a higher adiabat.
 That the initiation length is exceeded by the CJ length implies that certain systems may not reach nuclear statistical equilibrium within the time it takes a detonation to traverse the object.
-In support of this hypothesis, we demonstrate that incomplete burning will occur in the majority of He WD detonations and that $^{44}$Ti, rather than $^{56}$Ni, is the predominant burning product for many of these events.
-We anticipate that a measure of the quantity of $^{44}$Ti and $^{56}$Ni produced in a helium-rich thermonuclear explosion can potentially be used to constrain the nature of the progenitor system.
+In support of this hypothesis, we demonstrate that incomplete burning will occur in the majority of He WD detonations and that $^{40}$Ca, $^{44}$Ti, or $^{48}$Cr, rather than $^{56}$Ni, is the predominant burning product for many of these events.
+We anticipate that a measure of the quantity of the intermediate mass elements and $^{56}$Ni produced in a helium-rich thermonuclear explosion can potentially be used to constrain the nature of the progenitor system.

 \keywords{White dwarfs --- Nuclear reactions, nucleosynthesis, abundances --- Novae, cataclysmic variables --- Supernovae: general}